 Our investment adviser and administrator is MSC Adviser I, LLC, a wholly owned portfolio company of Main Street, a publicly traded BDC.
 The principal business address of our Adviser is 1300 Post Oak Boulevard, 8th Floor, Houston, TX 77056.
-The public offering of our shares of Common Stock has concluded and Hines Securities, Inc. previously served as our Dealer Manager.
+The public offering of our Shares has concluded and Hines Securities, Inc. previously served as our Dealer Manager.
 The principal business address of Hines Securities, Inc. is 2800 Post Oak Boulevard, Suite 5000, Houston, Texas 77056-6118.